Alzheimer’s disease symptoms can vary by stage. They can range from forgetfulness to significant changes in personality and behavior.

 Caregiver support: Symptoms at stage 2 won’t interfere with work or social activities.
 Memory troubles are still very mild and may not be apparent to friends and family.

-Other examples of stage 3 signs include:
+Other examples of stage 3 symptoms and signs include:

 - getting lost even when traveling a familiar route